Updated electrical design of the Diagnostic Neutral Beam Injector in RFX-mod2: Abstract

 \section{Abstract}

-The Diagnostic Neutral Beam Injector of the RFX-mod2 experiment (Consorzio RFX, Padova) is expected to provide novel and significant information about the Reversed Field Pinch confinement of fusion plasmas.
-The injection of the hydrogen beam in the plasma will allow Charge Exchange Recombination Spectroscopy (CXRS) and Motional Stark Effect diagnostics (MSE) to measure several quantities: ion speed, ion temperature, impurity content, intensity and pitch of the magnetic field.
-The DNBI is of particular importance for allowing the determination of these quantities at the core of the plasma.
-The present DNBI, built by the Budker Institute of Plasma Physics, features an arc discharge H\textsuperscript{+} source, coupled to a 4-grid 50 keV acceleration system.
-The 50 ms, 5 A ion beam is neutralized by charge exchange by means of a gas target; residual ions are then deflected by a magnetic field before injection in the torus chamber.
-The beam can be modulated at maximum 250 Hz.
-The DNBI will undergo extraordinary maintenance and a structural upgrade to improve its reliability and safety.
-This contribution presents the latest upgrades of the electrical plants and of the control system of the DNBI.
+The Diagnostic Neutral Beam Injector (DNBI) of the RFX-mod2 experiment (Consorzio RFX, Padova) is expected to provide novel and significant information about the Reversed Field Pinch confinement of fusion plasmas.
+The present DNBI, built by the Budker Institute of Plasma Physics, features an arc discharge H\textsuperscript{+} source, coupled to a 4-grid 50 keV acceleration system, to produce a 50 ms, 5 A ion beam.
+This contribution presents the latest upgrades of the DNBI.
+The High Voltage Deck (HVD) was completely restructured, and the power transfer was simplified to a single phase insulation transformer.
+The 50 kV distribution circuit was modernized and made safer against breakdowns.
+Several custom power supplies in the HVD were designed and procured; their electronic boards were developed to be multipurpose in the DNBI, simplifying the system and improving its maintainability.
+The features of the magnetic insulation power supply and gas valve power supplies are presented in detail.
+Finally, the new PLC control system was improved for better protection of the CPU against overvoltages and for better scalability and maintainability of the system.

 \IEEEpubidadjcol